FEBRUARY 10, 2023

 How to Start a Small Bank: UK Guidelines

-As a rule, a person who needs to open a banking account in the UK is required to proceed with the two-step process.
-The first one is identity verification, which presupposes filing such documents as a passport, identity card, or driving license.
-The second one is address verification, and this procedure is already more pitchy, especially if you’re not a UK citizen.
-Here you need to collect a wider list of documents, which depends on the exact bank you’ll choose.
-Anyway, on average, it includes a tenancy agreement or a mortgage statement, a fresh utility bill (no older than 3 months), an original copy of a recent bank/credit card statement (the same date of origin), and a council tax bill.
+As a rule, a person who needs to know how to make your own bank should learn what basic processes look like.
+The first is identity verification, which presupposes filing such documents as a passport, identity card, or driving license.
+The second one is address verification, which is already more pitchy, especially if you’re not a UK citizen.
+Here you need to collect a wider list of documents, depending on the bank you choose.
+On average, it includes a tenancy agreement or a mortgage statement, a new utility bill (no older than three months), an original copy of a recent bank/credit card statement (the same date of origin), and a council tax bill.

 The majority of neobanks don’t demand any specific documentation at all, letting the newbie rapidly go with the online or in-app verification through photographed copies of the ID and immediate selfie function.
 In terms of basic data, the new user is usually asked to provide a full name, date of birth, phone number, email, and address (geolocation doesn’t create any hurdle here).

 Bank Account Types in the UK